SHEscher/XDLreg/README.md

 `xdlreg/PumpkinNet.py` contains the implementation of a 2D-convolutional neural network (CNN) model for the prediction of *age* from 2D simulated images (*pumpkins*).
 The model is a 2D-adaptation of the brain-age prediction model reported in [Hofmann et al. (2021)](DOI), which was trained on 3D-MRIs.

 ### Pumpkin dataset
 `xdlreg/SimulationData.py` is the code for the simulation of 2D-images of *pumpkin heads*.
 Ageing ist simulated in form of added *atrophies* and *lesions*.
-For details see the added *jupyter notebook*.
+For details visit the added `jupyter notebook`.

 ### LRP analysis
 In `xdlreg/LRP/` one can find the implementation of the [*Layer-wise relevance propagation*](https://depositonce.tu-berlin.de/handle/11303/8813) (LRP) algorithm, which highlights information in the input space that is relevant for the given model prediction. <br>